Inside One of the World's Longest COVID-19 Lockdowns

 The climate of fear is undeniable.
 TV operators in the Philippines used to reserve late-night slots for crime tales and horror shows.
 These days, they allocate the time to equally grim fare: weekly COVID-19 “updates” from Duterte, shown at the head of a table of military top brass.

 The broadcasts have become a pulpit for the president’s verbal attacks against those who disagree with him.
 In a recent tirade, Duterte wished death upon Leni Robredo, the country’s vice-president (who, under the Philippine system, is chosen in a separate election and may come from a different party).
-Lobredo had called out the country’s delayed vaccination program—held up, critics say, by the administration’s lack of urgency and foresight.
+Robredo had called out the country’s delayed vaccination program—held up, critics say, by the administration’s lack of urgency and foresight.

 During another, he ordered police, military and local officials to arrest unruly quarantine violators after hungry protesters demanded food.
 “If they fight you,” he said, “shoot them dead.”
 At other times, Duterte rambles incoherently, or advocates unsafe practices, such as encouraging people to disinfect face masks with gasoline.